 Business analysts will become even more necessary as businesses continue to prioritize making data-driven decisions.
 According to the BLS, the role of management analysts is expected to grow 11% between 2021 and 2031, which is much faster than the average for all occupations.

 Even similar job titles to business analysts have great job outlooks.
-For example, the employment of operations research analysts is expected to grow 23% between 2021 and 2031.
-Operations research analysts are business analysts who focus on business operations like supply chains and production schedules.
+For example, the employment of operations research analysts, a business analyst who focuses on business operations like supply chains and production schedules, is expected to grow 23% between 2021 and 2031.
 Data scientists, too, have a projected employment growth of 36%!

-Learn in-demand skills and get job-ready with Forage’s free virtual experience programs.
+Learn in-demand skills and get job-ready with Forage’s free job simulations.

 Image credit: Canva